NoahBlack012/ecosystem/README.md

 The animal goes through a number of steps before it makes a move

 - Find nearby food
-- Create a path to the nearest food (Using the Breadth First Search algorithm)
+- Create a path to the nearest food (Using the A* pathfinding algorithm)
 - Move to the food turn by turn until it reaches the food

 #### Eating and Reproducing